EdoStoppa/EdoStoppa/README.md

 ## <p align="center" style="font-weight:bold">🧔 <b>About me</b><p>
  - 🖥️ I’m currently learning how to do better during interviews
- - 👁️ I'd like to learn more about Computer Vision and Anomaly Detection
+ - 👁️ I'd like to learn more about Computer Vision
  - 🎶 I love music and I play the Guitar, the Bass, and a little bit of Drums
  - 🏀 I enjoy playing and watching basketball (but I'm a terrible hooper 😅)
  - 📘 I love to read (mostly fantasy and sci-fi)